technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 ***

 ###### Portalconfig.menu.searchBar.searchInterfaces.locationFinder
-Konfiguration zur Suche unter Verwendung eines ESRI CH LocationFinders.
+Configuration of the search by usage of an ESRI CH LocationFinder.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|